PrefectHQ/prefect/docs/guides/cloud-run-push-work-pools.md

     name: my-google-cloud-run-push-pool
 ```

-Deploying your flow to the `my-google-cloud-run-push-pool` work pool with ensure that runs that are ready for execution will be submitted immediately, without the need for a worker to poll for them.
+Deploying your flow to the `my-google-cloud-run-push-pool` work pool will ensure that runs that are ready for execution will be submitted immediately, without the need for a worker to poll for them.

 ## Putting it all Together